WeissFi/weissfi-docs/docs/borrow.md

   - ✅ Interest rate
   - ✅ Total Debt = Loan Value + (0.75% Borrowing Fee) + (7-Day Interest Rate)
 - Click **Confirm & Sign** to finalize your loan.
-- You receive **WEIS** directly in your wallet and can use it immediately.
+- You receive **DORI** directly in your wallet and can use it immediately.

 ---